MenuToggle Menu

 Components

 Components allow you to save sets of layers and interactions, making them reusable throughout your entire prototype.
-Simply select the layers and interactions you want to reuse, convert them into a component, and create instances of it across your scenes.
+Select the layers and interactions you want to reuse, convert them into a component, and create instances across your scenes.

 Here's why components are a game-changer:

-• Eliminate Repetitive Work: Say goodbye to recreating the same elements and interactions over and over again.
+- Eliminate Repetitive Work: Say goodbye to recreating the same elements and interactions repeatedly.
 Components let you create once and reuse anywhere, saving you valuable time and effort.

 Using Components